The Plaster of Thought-Walls (Translated)

 27April 2014

-Today at 12:30, a team of ours led by the Director General, Joint Director, and Deputy Director of the Customs Intelligence and Investigation Directorate seized 6 crore Indian currency and massive quantities of drugs from a cargo flight arriving from Qatar.
-Counting is underway……. along with click! click!! feeling…….
+Led by the Director General, Joint Director, and Deputy Director of the Customs Intelligence and Investigation Directorate, our team today at 12:30 PM seized 6 crore Indian currency and a huge quantity of drugs from a cargo flight arriving from Qatar.
+Counting continues……. with click! click!! feeling…….
 Feluda Feluda

 Smugglers propose, customs officers dispose.